-Exercise and human play are important management tools in raising a well-behaved dog.
-I consider these two items a package deal because I do not consider running around the yard without a person effective exercise.
+Exercise and human play are essential management tools in raising a well-behaved dog.
+I consider these two items a package deal because I do not consider running around the yard without a person useful exercise.
 After all, if you are not there, the management is not in place.
 Your dog will pick up all

 kinds of bad habits without your supervision and direction.

 Crates are another great management tool you can use.
-If taught properly, a crate can provide a safe
+If taught correctly, a crate can provide a safe

 and puppy-proofed area for your dog to sleep in while you are away, or not able to keep that constant eye on him.
-It is also a wonderful way to travel with your dog to prevent him from moving around the car, and it also helps prevent motion sickness.
+It is also an excellent way to travel with your dog to prevent him from moving around the car, and it also helps prevent motion sickness.